Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 Are Hybrid Cats Bad Pets?

-There are hybrid cats that are more challenging than domesticated cats, and they are certainly not for everybody just like all other pets.
+There are hybrid cats that are more challenging than domesticated cats, and they are certainly not for everybody.
 This hardly invalidates them as an option for some people who want what they have to offer as pets.
-Just as border collies are energetic and are not for a person expecting the energy level of a basset hound, Hybrid cats are more 'dog-like', making for a more active and outgoing pet, perfect for fans of dogs, felines, and the challenges that come with the husbandry of non-domesticated animals.
+Hybrid cats are more dog-like, making for a more active and outgoing pet.
+This is perfect for fans of dogs, felines, and those that like the challenges that come with the husbandry of non-domesticated animals.

 Many sites often state that all hybrid cats make bad pets—this is utter nonsense.
 This claim is perpetuated by organizations that oppose all animals (typically with an exception for domesticated animals) in captivity for ideological reasons, regardless of whether or not the animal thrives.

 Hybrid cats consist of many species and many generations—it is ludicrous to state collectively that every feline falling under the definition of a hybrid exotic is a bad pet when there are even some hybrids that have such low percentages of wild blood that they are unmistakably domesticated cats with a bit more personality and interesting fur patterns.